lightstreams-network/docs/content/guides/deploy-smart-contracts/_index.md

 ### Option 3: Truffle

-In `truffle-config.js` you need to update uncomment the _development_ network, and modify it if it is needed, to connect to a running ethereum node.
+In `truffle-config.js` you need to update the _development_ network and modify it as required, to connect to a running ethereum node.
 Also we indicate which __from__ account is going to be use as default message sender for every transaction.
-Also it is important to mention that

 ```
 ...